quintilesims/layer0/docs-src/docs/reference/cli.md

 #### Usage
 ```
-l0 deploy create dockerPath deployName
+l0 deploy create taskDefPath deployName
 ```

 ####Required parameters
-* `dockerPath` - The path to the Docker task definition that you want to upload.
+* `taskDefPath` - The path to the Docker task definition that you want to upload.
 * `deployName` - A name for the deploy.

 ####Additional information